Design Analysis

 Next Steps

 You can see from the results above that the part called MC_POCKET is consistently at the top.
 Another bubble, RING-3, appears to have a lot of slow operations on the top left chart.
-The third part worth exploring for redesign is AERO MILL BEFORE.
-It looks like this part has a lot of L/D ratio type of DFM issues.
+The third part worth exploring for redesign is AERO MILL BEFORE, as this has multiple L/D ratio type of DFM issues.

 So, of the 12 parts, only 3 are worth exploring.